kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

 ## Multiple clusters

-As we explained before, all KIND clusters are sahring the same docker network, that means that all the cluster nodes have direct connectivity.
+As we explained before, all KIND clusters are sharing the same docker network, that means that all the cluster nodes have direct connectivity.

-If we want to spawn multiple cluster and provide Pod to Pod connectivity between different clusters, first we have to configure the cluster networking parameters to avoid address overlapping.
+If we want to spawn multiple clusters and provide Pod to Pod connectivity between different clusters, first we have to configure the cluster networking parameters to avoid address overlapping.

 ### Example: Kubernetes multi-region